PhysioLabXR/PhysioLabXR-Community/paper/paper.md

 and Computer Graphics and User Interfaces (CGUI) Lab at Columbia University.
 We would also like thank all the community members who have contributed to PhysioLabXR.

 # Licensing and Availability
-RenaLabApp is an open-source project distributed under the copyleft license - GNU General Public License v3.0, ensuring the free and open-source nature of the software and any downstream derivatives.
+PhysioLabXR is an open-source project distributed under the copyleft license - GNU General Public License v3.0, ensuring the free and open-source nature of the software and any downstream derivatives.
 Researchers are encouraged to modify the software to meet their specific needs and share their modifications with the community.
 To facilitate easy access to RenaLabApp and its resources, we provide the following links:

 - **Website:** The official RenaLabApp website serves as a central hub for information and updates.
 It can be accessed at [https://www.physiolabxr.org](https://www.renalabapp.org).